Disclosure: This post may contain affiliate links. I earn from any qualifying purchases, at no additional cost to you.

 2. Coakers Walk

 Coaker's Walk is a 1 km stretch of path overlooking the hills and valleys.
 Before I went there, I heard negative reviews about the place saying it gets overcrowded and dirty.
 However, I reached Coaker's walk at 8 am in the morning when there was hardly anyone around.
 The mist had just begun to clear up, giving way to the sunlight.
 In my opinion, early morning is the best time to visit Coaker's walk.
-Entry fee is a minimal Rs 30.
-They charge an addition Rs 50 for a camera.
+The entry fee is a minimal Rs 30.
+They charge an additional Rs 50 for a camera.
+I definitely recommend coming here early morning as it is one of the best places to visit in Kodaikanal in 2 days.

 3. Bryant Park